panagiotiskanaris/famous-spies/README.md

 - Filters: Contains Filter classes based on each model separately.

 - Services: Contains service classes for encapsulating reusable business logic.

+## TODO

+- Authentication: Use refresh token with specific expiration to fetch a new token.

+- Add the Notification feature by using a service like Pusher.

+- Create a new endpoint to assign a Spy to an existing Mission.

+- Missions CRUD

+- Spy Update Endpoint

+- More Tests for the ordering in the Spy Index Endpoint.